The new look, open access September issue of InterMedia is now available – see here

 Small Nations Regulators’ Forum

-This year we are delighted that the International Regulators’ Forum will be hosted by Federal Network Agency for Electricity, Gas, Telecommunication, Post and Railway (BNetzA) on 16-17 October 2023 in Cologne, Germany.
+This year we were delighted that the International Regulators’ Forum was hosted by Federal Network Agency for Electricity, Gas, Telecommunication, Post and Railway (BNetzA) on 16-17 October 2023 in Cologne, Germany.

-The IIC’s 54th Annual Conference, will follow on 18-19 October 2023.
-Senior industry representatives will join regulators, academics and other stakeholders from the telecoms, media and technology stakeholder communities for two days of discussions on the big questions and issues facing the sector.
+The IIC’s 54th Annual Conference, followed on 18-19 October 2023.
+Senior industry representatives joined regulators, academics and other stakeholders from the telecoms, media and technology stakeholder communities for two days of discussions on the big questions and issues facing the sector.

 DELEGATE FEES